Relief fund now available to some St. Louis businesses affected by COVID-19

 To be eligible, St. Louis businesses must have had 25 or fewer employees by March 19 and must be situated in the city of St. Louis.
 Eligible businesses must have had a business license as of March 19 and business owners must not also be employed by the city or be immediate family to a current city employee.
 Owners must also ensure they’ve paid city taxes to be eligible for aid.

-The program was announced by St. Louis Mayor Lyda Krewson May 29, but all applications to receive help from the fund are pending the city’s board of alderman approves the budget.
+The program was announced by St. Louis Mayor Lyda Krewson May 29, but all applications to receive help from the fund are pending until the Board of Aldermen approves the budget.

 Fifty percent of the funding from the Small Business Grant Fund will be reserved for business in “Promise Zones, Opportunity Zones and Neighborhood Revitalization Stabilization Areas,” the release read.

-Businesses that have not received loans through the U.S. Small Business Administration are priority applicants over those that did, according to the release.
+Businesses that have not received loans through the U.S. Small Business Administration are priority applicants over those that have, according to the release.